 We offer strategic guidance for self-producing artists, producers and groups in the independent performing arts sector.
-The purpose of the advice is to qualify performing arts operators to fulfil their development potential or to tackle a major challenge.
+The purpose of the advice is to qualify performing arts operators to fulfill their development potential or to tackle a major challenge.

 Each guidance course is tailored to meet the needs of the individual operator.
 Based on the operator’s needs, we match him or her with an external consultant who has particularly relevant experience and expertise.
 We recruit our consultants from both the national and international performing arts industry, as well as from the business community and public sector.